davedawkins/Sutil/README.md

 ## Model-View-Update (Elmish) support

-A Sveltish program can support Elmish MVU as in the following example.
+A Sutil program can support Elmish MVU as in the following example.

 Notice that the view function is called only once, and mutates the DOM according to model bindings